SEE YOU NEXT!

-The upcoming second edition of BITB India Tourism Summit will build upon the success of its inaugural edition and bring sharper focus on all things concerning travel.
-India Tourism Summit, as a platform, will bring together top echelons of decision makers from both industry and government to bring out the ‘Big Picture’ on travel in India.
-It will connect diverse core stakeholders for a purposeful interaction on mooting the way forward.
+The fourth edition of BITB India Tourism Summit will build upon the gains of the past three editions and bring a more profound focus on all things concerning travel.
+India Tourism Summit will yet again bring together senior leaders from both industry and government to envisage larger perspectives on the business of travel.
+The event will connect diverse core stakeholders for a purposeful interaction and networking.

 The one-day event will examine developments in infrastructure, including rail, aviation, road, shipping and coastal area development, the larger gamut of it, and look at areas, including new-age verticals that are redefining the way travel is happening in the country.

 Expect a galaxy of several speakers through the day, in the plenary session, business sessions, keynotes and a series of panel discussions.

 The range of partnership available offering different options for number of delegates, presentation time and publicity, and promotion during the event and in our advertising program in national print and television.

 2:- Enrol as a delegate

 This will entitle you access to the Business, workshop, and networking sessions.

 For details & to know how to particpate at India Tourism Summit 2020, write to us today at email@example.com

 Industry and government converge for the Big Picture at BITB India Tourism Summit